pramasamy65/spring/springmvc/README.md

 	@RequestBody or @ResponseBody annotations loops through all registered HttpMessageConverters seeking for the first  that fits the given mime type and class and then uses it for the actual conversion

+	 Whenever you use the @ResponseBody, @RequestBody annotation you will be using a HttpMessageConverter

 HTTP Message Converters(HMC)